The Two Tigers

 The Two Tigers (original title: Le due tigri) is the fourth adventure novel in the Sandokan series written by Italian author Emilio Salgari, published in 1904.

 Plot summary

 India, 1857.
 Just when Tremal-Naik's life was getting back to normal, the Thugs of the Kali cult return to exact their revenge by kidnapping his daughter Darma.
 Summoned by Kammamuri, Sandokan and Yanez De Gomera immediately set sail for India to help their loyal friend.
 But the evil sect knows of their arrival and thwarts them at every turn.
 Have our heroes finally met their match?
 It's the Tiger of Malaysia versus the Tiger of India in a fight to the death!

 Film versions

-There has been one film adaptation of the novel, The Two Tigers filmed in 1941 starring Luigi Pavese as Sandokan, Massimo Girotti as Tremal-Naik, and Sandro Ruffini as Yanez.
+In 1941 Italian director Giorgio Simonelli adapted the book into the film titled Le Due Tigri (The Two Tigers), starring Luigi Pavese as Sandokan, Massimo Girotti as Tremal-Naik, and Sandro Ruffini as Yanez.